AleksTeresh/cyclepath-classifier/README.md

 ## Tests

-Run tests with `./test.py`.
-See the file for details.
+Run tests with `python -m unittest discover`.
+See the `tests/test.py` file for details.